Centenarian: History, blessings and traditions

 In many countries, people receive a gift or congratulations from federal/state institutions on their 100th birthday.

-America

 United States

-In the United States, recipients usually receive a letter of congratulation from the United States President to mark their longevity.
+As of 2019, there were an estimated 72,000 centenarians living in the U.S.; the 2020 census officially counted 80,139, and the 2010 census had 53,364.
+However, the U.S. Census Bureau claimed in 1999 that as many as a third of people stating their age as over 100 might be exaggerating.
+Jimmy Carter became the first president to reach the age of 100 on 1 October 2024.

-The Today Show also presents a segment honouring centenarians and older, sponsored by Smuckers.
+Today also presents a segment honoring centenarians and older, sponsored by Smuckers.
 The tradition was created in 1983 by weather presenter Willard Scott, and is now presented by his successor Al Roker.
+In the state of New Mexico, centenarians have been exempt from state income tax since tax year 2002, if they are not dependents of another taxpayer.